Qabel/qabel.github.io/Qabel-Client-Configuration.md

 ### Common Settings

-The next setting are common and often use in the setting groups.
+The next settings are common and often used in the settings group.

  * id: The id of the setting structure.
-This shall be an unique id in the application
+This shall be a unique id in the application
- * updated: The timestamp when the setting structure was updated last time
+ * updated: The timestamp when the settings structure was updated last time
- * created: The timestamp when the setting structure was created
+ * created: The timestamp when the settings structure was created
- * deleted: The timestamp when the setting was deleted.
-After a time x this structure will be deleted completed
+ * deleted: The timestamp when the settings structure was deleted.
+After a time x this structure will be deleted completely

 ### Local settings

-The setting item have two sub items
+The settings item has two sub items
 * preferences
 * ffsync_user